05 Feb 2024

-So let's look at some ways to acquire your first client and keep acquiring clients.
+Let's look at some ways to get your first personal training client and set the groundwork for success.

 Have you achieved a fitness goal?
 Did you lose weight?
 Did you compete at a high level in a specific sport?
-Sharing these experiences while building relationships with clients/members of the gym can be a way of obtaining your first or new clients.
-Walking the floor of the gym and talking to members and building relationships are great ways of sharing your story.
+Sharing these experiences while building relationships with members of the gym can be a way of obtaining your first personal training clients.
+Walking the floor of the gym, chatting with members and building relationships are great ways of sharing your story.
 This method can also encourage people to spread your story through word of mouth, talking to other members of the gym who may be interested in using your services.

 Proud member of